raspberrypilearning/comic-character/en/step_2.md

 title: What other `Date` functions can I use?
 ---

-You can also learn about other DOM functions you cn use in this and other projects.
++ Creating a Date Object: creates a new Date object representing the current date and time:

+    const currentDate = new Date();

++ Setting a Specific Date - creates a Date object for the specified date (year, month, day). const specificDate = new Date("2022-01-09");

++ Getting Various Components - these functions retrieve specific components of the date and time:

+    const year = currentDate.getFullYear();
+    const month = currentDate.getMonth(); // 0-indexed (0 = January, 11 = December)
+    const day = currentDate.getDate();
+    const hours = currentDate.getHours();
+    const minutes = currentDate.getMinutes();
+    const seconds = currentDate.getSeconds();
+    const milliseconds = currentDate.getMilliseconds();

++ Setting Date Components - these functions allow you to set specific components of the date:

+    currentDate.setFullYear(2023);
+    currentDate.setMonth(5); // 0-indexed (5 = June)
+    currentDate.setDate(15);

 --- /collapse ---

+You can also learn about other DOM functions you can use in this and other projects.

 --- collapse ---